NikosMple/Capital-Quiz-Game/README.md

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please create an issue or submit a pull request.

-## Acknowledgements

-- Thanks to the developers of React, Node.js, Express.js, PostgreSQL, Render, and pgAdmin for their amazing tools.
-- Special thanks to all contributors and users who make this project better!

 Happy quizzing! 🎉